rajnisht7/PopSearch/README.md

-# SearchBar - A Simple GTK3 Search Bar with Google Autocomplete
+# SearchBar - GTK3 Search Bar with Google Autocomplete

 ## Overview
 SearchBar is a lightweight, modern search bar built with Python and GTK3 that provides Google search suggestions in real-time.
 It allows users to quickly search Google or specific websites using a simple query format.